romanz/thebitcoinhole-databasedatabase/README.md

 # The Bitcoin Hole

+## Databse

-This project goal is to have the more complete database of Hardware Wallets, Software Wallets, Bitcoin Nodes, Seed Backup Solutions, Inheritance Services & Bitcoin Books features, so they can be compared, helping users to choose wisely.
+This repository goal is to have the more complete database of Hardware Wallets, Software Wallets, Bitcoin Nodes, Seed Backup Solutions, Inheritance Services & Bitcoin Books features, so they can be compared, helping users to choose wisely.
 The database is open-source, meaning anyone can collaborate to improve and correct any wrong data or add new items.

 * [Hardware Wallets](/item-types/hardware-wallets)
 * [Software Wallets](/item-types/software-wallets)